loginom/admin-guide-l10n/data-en/licenses/usb-upgrade.md

 * Change of the number of the product components users
 * Extension of the time limits

-## Upgrade of the elecronic dongle memory
+## Upgrade of the Electronic Dongle Memory

 The most convinient way of the electronic dongle memory upgrade is the remote programming of the dongle memory using GrdTRU.exe software.